Brooklyn Nine-Nine

-Brooklyn Nine-Nine is an American police procedural comedy television series that aired on Fox, and later on NBC.
-The show aired from September 17, 2013, to September 16, 2021, for a total of eight seasons and 153 episodes.
-Created by Dan Goor and Michael Schur, the premise revolves around seven New York City Police Department (NYPD) detectives who are adjusting to life under their new commanding officer, the serious and stern Captain Raymond Holt (Andre Braugher).
-Featuring an ensemble cast headed by Braugher and Andy Samberg, the cast also features Stephanie Beatriz, Terry Crews, Melissa Fumero, Joe Lo Truglio, Chelsea Peretti, Dirk Blocker, and Joel McKinnon Miller.
+Brooklyn Nine-Nine is an American police procedural sitcom television series that aired on Fox from September 17, 2013, to May 20, 2018, and later on NBC, from January 10, 2019, to September 16, 2021, for eight seasons and 153 episodes.
+Created by Dan Goor and Michael Schur and produced by Fremulon, Dr. Goor Productions, 3 Arts Entertainment and Universal Television, it revolves around seven New York City Police Department (NYPD) detectives who are adjusting to life under their new commanding officer, the serious and stern Captain Raymond Holt (Andre Braugher).
+Andy Samberg led the ensemble cast, which featured Stephanie Beatriz, Terry Crews, Melissa Fumero, Joe Lo Truglio, Chelsea Peretti, Dirk Blocker, and Joel McKinnon Miller.

-Produced as a single-camera comedy, Fox originally ordered 13 episodes for its first season, eventually expanding it to 22 episodes.
+Fox originally ordered 13 episodes of the single-camera comedy for its first season, eventually expanding it to 22 episodes.
 Brooklyn Nine-Nine premiered on September 17, 2013.
-On May 10, 2018, Fox cancelled the series after five seasons; the next day, NBC picked it up for a sixth season which premiered on January 10, 2019.
+On May 10, 2018, Fox cancelled it after five seasons; the next day, NBC picked it up for a sixth season, which premiered on January 10, 2019.
 The seventh season premiered in February 2020.
 The 10-episode eighth and final season premiered on August 12, 2021.

 The series has been acclaimed by critics.
 The first season won the Golden Globe Award for Best Television Series – Musical or Comedy, and on the same night, Samberg won the Golden Globe Award for Best Actor – Television Series Musical or Comedy.
-Braugher has been nominated four times for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series and has twice won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
-The series has also received particular praise for its portrayal of serious issues, while retaining a sense of humor.
-For its portrayal of LGBTQ+ people, the series won the 2018 GLAAD Media Award for Outstanding Comedy Series.
+Braugher was nominated four times for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series and twice won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
+For its portrayal of LGBTQ+ characters, it won the 2018 GLAAD Media Award for Outstanding Comedy Series.

 Premise

 Set in the fictional 99th Precinct of the New York City Police Department in Brooklyn, Brooklyn Nine-Nine follows a team of detectives headed by the serious and intellectual Captain Raymond Holt, who is assigned as their new commanding officer in the pilot episode.
-The outside of the precinct is based on the 78th Precinct in Brooklyn, as the 99th Precinct is not real.
+The station's exterior is based on Brooklyn's 78th Precinct.